Epic Day Hikes in North Cascades National Park

 The trail is mostly switchbacks in the forest with a gradual incline.
 There are some loose rocks at the beginning of the trail but overall it is not rocky and suitable for most people.
 You will hike to a knob above Diablo Lake with views of surrounding peaks (but to be honest the view of Diablo Lake is better from the Diablo Lake view point since there are trees blocking the view from here).

 Leashed dogs are allowed on the trail.
 Be warned that this trail is generally pretty crowded since it is low effort/ high reward.
+We didn’t actually do this hike because we thought the view of Diablo Lake was better from the viewpoint (without hiking).
+But many people do come to this hike.

 Ross Dam Trail